dbricare/imageanalysis/README.md

-# image_analysis
+# Image analysis

-Testing image analysis procedures written in ipython notebooks.
+Tools for analyzing images.
+Analysis is performed in ipython (jupyter) notebooks.